mjstewart/fakesmtp-web/README.md

 # Web support for FakeSMTP running in docker

-The original project [FakeSMTP](https://github.com/Nilhcem/FakeSMTP) offers a GUI in java swing which is fine if you want something basic and don't wish to use docker.
+The original project [FakeSMTP](https://github.com/Nilhcem/FakeSMTP) uses a java swing GUI which is fine if you want something basic and don't wish to use docker.

-This project provides web support for FakeSMTP running in docker with the following features
+This project provides web support for [FakeSMTP](https://github.com/Nilhcem/FakeSMTP)  running in docker with the following features
 - rest api supporting common crud operations
-- new emails are published to a server sent event stream
+- server sent events for 'real time' email detection
 - web ui written in elm

 The rest api produces email data modelled from a [MimeMessage](https://docs.oracle.com/javaee/7/api/javax/mail/internet/MimeMessage.html)